mediocregopher/mediocre-api/auth/README.md

 ## API Token

 The api token is the basis of rate-limiting in most cases.
-All requests by default require an api key to be set on the header `X-API-TOKEN`, which must be retrieved from the api itself.
+All requests by default require an api key to be set in the cookie `API_TOKEN`, which must be retrieved from the api itself.

 **API tokens are only valid for 3 hours.
 The application must expect this and